Christina's Husband and Kid Opening Presents

 And the best time to change this?
 Before things break.

-• Before you look up one day and realize you sacrificed the people you love for a business that still isn't giving you the freedom you started it to achieve.
+Before your partner gives you an ultimatum.
+Before your kids stop trying to get your attention.
+Before you look up one day and realize you sacrificed the people you love for a business that still isn't giving you the freedom you started it to achieve.

 The BLUEprint Business Design frameworks exist because this doesn't have to be your story.
 Because I've seen the pattern too many times — scattered business structure bleeding into every area of life, relationships suffering, entrepreneurs burning out and quitting right before the transformation would have happened.